enyinnainya/aza-finance-fx-transactions-microservice/README.md

 ## Api Authentication
 All the microservice endpoints require an authorization header for authentication.
 The Authorization header is a signed JWT token.
 Header should be in the format: "Authorization: Bearer {jwtToken}".
 For the purpose of this assessment and to be able to consume the api endpoints, a signed JWT token has been generated and provided in the root of this repo as access-token.json.
-Simply pass this Authorizaiton header in all the requests for the different endpoints.
+Simply pass this Authorization header in all the requests for the different endpoints.
 ## Author
 This microservice was engineered and developed by Enyinna Inya as part of assessment requirements.
 - [@enyinnainya](https://github.com/enyinnainya)